Mayor Probst Talks Political Life

 They asked her to run, and the rest is history.

 Probst’s mom taught her and her brothers the virtue of hard work early on in life.
-Her mother, aunt and grandmother were all positive influences that shaped who she is today.
+Her mother, aunt and grandmother were all positive influences who shaped who she is today.

 “We had hard, hard workers in our family, and women that did everything,” Probst said.